-Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
+Criteria JORC Code explanation Commentary aggregation methods maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-No grade cuts applied.
-Significant intercepts are calculated at a 0.50g/t Au cut off and allow for one internal sub-grade composite sample.
-For assessment of anomalous trends, anomalism was also reported at &gt;0.10g/t Au cut off, allowing for NIL sub-grade internal samples Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+The assumptions used for any reporting of metal equivalent values should be clearly stated. and are calculated at a 0.50g/t Au cut off and allow for two internal sub-grade samples For assessment of anomalous trends, zones of anomalism may also be reported at &gt;0.10g/t Au cut off, allowing for NIL sub-grade internal samples Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-Drillholes arranged SE-NW degrees and drilled -60 degrees toward 320 degree azimuth, close to right-angles to regional geological interpretation and mapped structures Orientation of mineralised bedrock structures may vary from prospect to prospect, but in most cases is interpreted to be close to right angles to the drillhole and mineralised intercepts.
+Drillholes arranged SE-NW or E-W and drilled -60 degrees toward 135 or 315 degrees azimuth, close to right-angles to regional geological interpretation and mapped structures Orientation of mineralised bedrock structures may vary from prospect to prospect, but in most cases is interpreted to be close to right angles to the drillhole and mineralised intercepts.
 True widths reported appear to be around 50% of reported widths.
-Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate diagrams are accompanying this table Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Refer to Table showing all mineralised and anomalous intercepts &gt;0.10g/t Au Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Reported intercepts straddle 5 mineralised trench as described in body of announcement Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Refer to Table showing all mineralised intercepts >1.0g/t Au Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Reported drill traverses were designed to test surface geochemical anomalism and structural targets as described in previous Company releases.
+Recent ground magnetic data has improved the lithological and structural understanding and ground magnetic images are shown in the body of the report Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Next stage of exploration work will consist of infill and extensional aircore drilling on lines 100 to 800m apart.
-Drillholes will be angled at -60 degrees to 320 degree azimuth to provide optimal test of vein orientations.
+Next stage of exploration work may consist of further infill and extensional RC drilling on lines 50m to 100m apart.
+Drillholes will be angled at -60 degrees to provide optimal test of vein orientations.